Kenneth-Rakentine/Browser-Grains/README.md

 ---

+Create a web/browser version of a max msp granular sampler with drag-and-drop sample audio import function where a logged-in user can begin a new "Project", where the sampler object exists, manipualte the imported audio of their choice with the sampler tool using the given gui parameters provided between js/REACT and max msp via RNBO library, and save the project 'state' or project settings (imported samples, etc) and potentially share with other users and even externally

+the goal is to give the user a particle-based audio manipulation tool where they can turn samples into fragments of audio and smear the result into a cloud without ther need to download and install a vst plugin or standalone application to their pc/device

 PARAMS:
--LFO for scrub playback start position,
+- LFO for scrub playback start position,
--window shape/env,
+- window shape/env,
--scatter/spread,
+- scatter/spread,
--grain size,
+- grain size,
--pitch(?),
+- pitch(?),
--grain density/amount/num,
+- grain density/amount/num,
--pan/width,
+- pan/width,
--playback speed,
+- playback speed,
--grain rate(?)
+- grain rate(?)
--play button/mute-stop button
+- play button/mute-stop button
--sample import/drop box (in waveform display window? also list of imported?)
+- sample import/drop box (in waveform display window? also list of imported?)

 CRUD:
--create new project including imported sample(s) & settings -read sample(?)
+- Create new project including imported sample(s) & settings
+- Read sample(?)
--edit project (main process)
+- Edit project (main process)
--delete project
+- Ddelete project

  `USER SIGN IN & SHARE PROJECT(?)